zainanz/get_next_line/README.md

 ## 📝 Notes

-- The function must handle multiple file descriptors simultaneously.
+- The function must handle multiple file descriptors simultaneously in bonus.
 - Proper memory management is essential — no leaks allowed.
 - You must not read more data than necessary.